medinahakinsowon/eks-cluster-provisioning/README.md

 aws eks update-kubeconfig --name codemed-cluster --region us-east-1

-Now the access your cluster
-kubectl get nodes
+Now the access your cluster--- kubectl get nodes

 Now deploy your app into the cluster---